mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "I'd prefer to ask you first."

 "Well.
-I pinned a guy against a wall who wanted to send my spouse to space."
+I pinned a guy against a wall who wanted to send my jund to space."

 Casra laughed until thi noticed that Kip wasn't.